rishabhaskar2304/Insta_Hashtag_PBFS/README.md

 # Insta_Hashtag_PBFS
-Python script that does a Priority Breadth First Search on a Hashtag using Instagram Graph API.
+Python script that does a Prioritized Breadth First Search on a Hashtag using Instagram Graph API.

 Create a facebook app from [developers.facebook](https://developers.facebook.com/) and add necessary permissons, then insert **Your Access Token and Instagram ID** *(not username)* in the script.